 The impacts of climate change on human health are multi-faceted, varying greatly from region to region and going far beyond the commonly discussed direct effects of natural hazards.
 A robust evaluation of health risks associated with

-climate change requires one to consider a holistic picture with a consideration of the prevalence of communicable and non-communicable diseases (NCD), the latter being diseases which are not transmitted between humans.
+climate change requires one to consider a holistic picture with a consideration of the prevalence of communicable and non-communicable diseases (NCD), the latter being diseases that are not transmitted between humans.

-The disease regime of any given country is largely dependent on economic conditions, most ‘developed’ countries are characterized by relatively minimal communicable (e.g. HIV, measles, hepatitis A/B/C, etc.) and nutrient deficient disease
+The disease regime of any given country is largely dependent on economic conditions, most ‘developed’ countries are characterized by relatively minimal communicable (such as HIV, measles, hepatitis A/B/C) and nutrient deficient disease

-(scurvy, rickets, hypocalcemia, etc.) but higher burdens of non-communicable disease (stroke, heart disease, cancer, etc.).
+(such as scurvy, rickets, hypocalcemia) but higher burdens of non-communicable disease (such as stroke, heart disease, and cancer).